 If you need help interpreting your school’s clearance test, please contact me directly and I will review it with you.

-While the federal lead dust hazard level hovered at 40 micrograms per square foot for a long time, the National Center for Healthy Housing has recommended (for many years now) that the hazard level be lowered to 10 micrograms per square foot.
-Additionally, the scientific community has long held the consensus that levels need to be below 5 micrograms per square foot to actually be protective of children’s health.
+While the federal Lead dust hazard level hovered at 40 micrograms per square foot for a long time, the National Center for Healthy Housing has recommended (for many years now) that the hazard level be lowered to 10 micrograms per square foot.
+Additionally, the scientific community has long held the consensus that levels need to be below five micrograms per square foot to actually be protective of children’s health.

 As always, please let me know if you have any questions.